adap/flower/doc/source/example-jax-from-centralized-to-federated.rst

                 {"loss": float(loss)},
             )

-Having defined data loading, model architecture, training, and evaluation we can put everything together and train our :code:`Linear Regression` model.
+Having defined the federation process, we can run it.

 .. code-block:: python